Unusual functorialities for weakly constructible sheaves

-We start by introducing the notion (implicitly already defined in~\cite{KS90}*{\S~3.4}) of weakly cohomologically constructible sheaves (wcc-sheaves, for short) and the full subcategory $\Derb_\wcc(\cor_X)$ of $\Derb(\cor_X)$ consisting of such sheaves.
-On a real analytic manifold, the category of $\Derb_\wcc(\cor_X)$ contains the category $\Derb_\wRc(\cor_X)$ of weakly $\R$-constructible sheaves.
+We start by introducing the notion (implicitly already defined in~\cite[\S3.4]{KS90}) of weakly cohomologically constructible sheaves and the full subcategory $\Derb_\wcc(\cor_X)$ of $\Derb(\cor_X)$ consisting of such objects.
+On a real analytic manifold, the category $\Derb_\wcc(\cor_X)$ contains the category $\Derb_\wRc(\cor_X)$ of weakly $\R$-constructible objects.

 We prove first that $\Derb_\wcc(\cor_X)$ is triangulated.
 Then our main tool is that for an object $F$ of this category, for $x\in X$ and $L\in\Derb(\cor)$, one has functorial isomorphisms \eqn &&\rhom(L_X,F)_x\isoto \rhom(L,F_x),\quad \rsect_xF\tens L\isoto \rsect_x(F\tens L_X), \eneqn where $L_X$ denotes the constant sheaf associated with $L$.